Please be ready with your application reference number starting with 'P'. For example P1234567

 The Court may choose to include your pending charges in a criminal record, especially if it relates to the purpose of the Check.
 Also, where the pending charge is of community risk or potential danger, the Court will record it in their criminal records.

-A pending arrest warrant for a criminal offence may appear on the person's National Criminal History Check.
+A pending arrest warrant for a criminal offence may appear on the person's Nationally Coordinated Criminal History Check.
 When the Court grants a warrant for an arrest, it automatically enters the offender's criminal record after it is executed by the police.

 Regardless of how old the conviction is, all your unspent convictions will show up in the NCCHC.
 However, Spent convictions are permanently excluded from your criminal records and national criminal history.